abcnews/story-lab-standup-bot/README.md

 On 2023-12-13 we switched over to run the daily standup bot on [Deno Deploy](https://deno.com/deploy) using [Deno Cron](https://deno.com/blog/cron).

-All pushes to the [deno](https://github.com/abcnews/story-lab-standup-bot/tree/deno) branch of this repository will now deploy to Deno Deploy and run automatically.
+All pushes to the `main` branch of this repository will now deploy to Deno Deploy and run automatically.

 We may, in future, merge the Deno version into `main`.